 The Data Protection Officer does not necessarily need to be named in the public-facing privacy notice.
 However, the contact details of the Data Protection Officer must be notified to the data subject when personal data relating to that data subject are collected.
-As a matter of good practice, the WP29 recommends that both the data protection authority and employees should be notified of the name and contact details of the Data Protection Officer.
+As a matter of good practice, the Article 29 Working Party (the "WP29") (now the European Data Protection Board (the "EDPB")) recommended in its 2017 guidance on Data Protection Officers that both the data protection authority and employees should be notified of the name and contact details of the Data Protection Officer.